neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Authorization
 =============

-In this section we will deal with the authorization features of FLOW3.
+In this section we will deal with the authorization features of TYPO3 Flow.
 You won't find any advices, how to configure access rights here, please refer to the next section about :ref:`Access Control Lists`, which form the default method to model and configure access rules.